FREE EXPRESS Shipping for orders over $150

 That's not necessarily bad if you need meal replacement or post-workout fuel.
 The carbohydrates help with glycogen replenishment, and the fiber content can help regulate blood sugar.

 But here's where bars fall short: many are essentially candy bars with protein powder added.
-Sugar alcohols, artificial flavors, and high fructose corn syrup turn what should be nutrition into processed junk.
+Sugar alcohols, artificial flavors, and glucose syrup turn what should be nutrition into processed junk.
 You get the quick energy hit followed by the inevitable crash.

 The convenience factor is real though.
 Bars don't need refrigeration, they're portion-controlled, and they satisfy that sweet tooth when you're craving something indulgent.